 It can be hard to pinpoint what a good producer looks like because the problems they face are never the same twice.
 If you’re Javier Alejandro, one day you’re coordinating a ballet with tanks, and the next day you’re flying a plane into Bulgaria for a Dua Lipa video.
-But, behind the facade of these incredible problems, there are few common threads, including having a zen serenity.
+But, behind the facade of these incredible problems, there are a few common threads, including having a zen serenity.

 Being a good producer means having a healthy mindset.
 You’re not someone who just solves problems; you’re someone who takes a problem and turns it into an opportunity, which is exactly what Javier has done throughout his career.
-He’s behind some of the biggest ads and music videos in recent memory— from Stormzy and Dua Lipa to global campaigns with Nike and Axe—and has amassed hundreds of millions, if not billions of views.
+He’s behind some of the biggest ads and music videos in recent memory—from Stormzy and Dua Lipa to global campaigns with Nike and Axe—and has amassed hundreds of millions if not billions of views.

 In our conversation, we talked about his mindset in production, and how the skills of a producer are the same: whether you’re working with an indie budget or a massive budget.
-First, you have to care, and then you need to have a higher than average AQ (Adaptability Quotient).
+First, you have to care, and then you need to have a higher-than-average AQ (Adaptability Quotient).
 We’ll let Javier explain.

 Filmsupply: What’s essential for a producer to keep in mind when starting a new job?

 Javier Alejandro: There’s no point in going into something without showing interest.
 Otherwise, why is someone entrusting you as a producer if you don’t care?
 Before I walk into a meeting, I always research the director’s last five jobs.
 If you go into a meeting and you don’t get on with a person, or you don’t have any research, it can be tough.
-Your job is to care just as much as a director does in bringing their vision, and their creative’s, and the agency’s vision to life.
-If you don’t care, then, oh shit, you’re on the wrong job.
+Your job is to care just as much as a director does in bringing their vision, and their creative’s and agency’s vision to life.
+If you don’t care, then, oh sh*t, you’re on the wrong job.

 In the beginning, did you always work jobs you cared about?

 In general, I’ve been very lucky to be able to work on cool projects across the board.
 I’ve always been consistent in tapping who was doing cool projects.
-Even on the music videos as a runner, I’d be on projects that I was absolutely infatuated with at the same time.
+Even on the music videos as a runner, I’d be on projects that I was infatuated with at the same time.
 I’ve always been that guy.
 If I met someone from the label or the artist, I made sure that relationship was maintained, because they shared the same interest and love that I did.

 Automatically, people saw me as someone who just cared.
 Sometimes you get runners who don’t want to do anything.
 I was just keen and motivated and would run around picking up the gaffer’s lights and moving them.
 It’s an all-around thing.
 I was usually that kid who wanted to help.
 It’s a mentality.